To become a volunteer, please apply through our online form.

 Wayfinders and Escort Volunteers

 We need volunteers who enjoy helping people and are physically able to walk unassisted for long distances.
-Volunteers will be stationed at the information desks in the Daly Lobby (main entrance to the hospital) and the Wesson Women's Lobby.
+Volunteers will be stationed at the information desks in the Daly Lobby (main entrance to the hospital), the Chestnut Surgery Center entrance and the Wesson Women's Lobby.
 These volunteers escort patients and visitors throughout the hospital.
 These volunteers also push people in wheelchairs when needed.
 Information Desk volunteers are some of the first people that patients and visitors meet when entering the hospital and therefore need to possess excellent customer service skills.
 Teens, as well as adults, are welcome to apply for these positions.

 Emergency Department Volunteers

 Volunteers are needed to provide comfort and support to patients and their families in our Adult Emergency Department.
 Because we are a Level One Trauma Center, we recruit primarily undergrad or graduate students majoring in pre-med or nursing or those in physician assistant programs.
 Other interested adults who want to help our patients and families and feel comfortable in a fast paced and often emotionally charged environment are also welcome to apply.

 Nursing Unit Volunteers